craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 #### The Incident...
 My oldest brother wasn't home at the time of the incident.
 His name is Matthew.

-I left my family sword behind, I couldn't take it from the bloodbath I had left it in.
+I left my Father's sword behind, I couldn't take it from the bloodbath I had left it in.

+#### Session 0 - The Invitation

 ## Stats